 Canines For Christ: Canines for Christ of Southwest Ohio was introduced in Cincinnati by Bill and Pam Fox in 2012.
 Their dog Eli and his handler Bill visited dozens of facilities in our areas.

-Is a faith based Pet Therapy group, showing Christian love through giving and acting.
+Canines for Christ is a faith based pet therapy group, showing Christian love through giving and acting.
 Our first priority is the people we help.